Treatise on the Response of the Tao: Impact

 The Treatise has attracted both Taoists and Non-Taoists.
 It has gained a large population base among the commoner, because it does not require a monastery to practice.

 Text

 It is a short tract, written before Buddhism, Taoism, and Confucianism were deliberately synthesized by scholars or the state.
 The stories that accompany it were written during or after this synthesis.
-The time of writing is after folk beliefs had begun to influence Taoism, which may have begun with Chuang Tse.
+The time of writing is after folk beliefs had begun to influence Taoism, which may have begun with Zhuangzi.

 Translations

 It was first translated into English by Christian missionary Douglas Legge, in 1891.
 He thought it was crucial for the understanding of Chinese people's moral thought.
 There is a recent translation by Eva Wong and co.
 A new English Liturgy Version has also been recently published by Terebess Asia Online (see external links).

 Commentary

 There is a commentary of the treatise by a Daoist renunciant Xīng Dé, translated to English by Johan Hausen.